parvezs27/Excel-Clothing-Store-Analysis/README.md

 After running find and replace

 Age:
-Numeric characters/integers.
-We will run a filter again and check for any abnormal values.
-For example, if the value 6 showed, we would know for certain that this is an error because it's extremely unlikely a 6 year old would be able to sign up for a website in the first place, and then place an order.
-Aditionnally, any age below 18, as 18 years old is usually the minimum age to purchase on websites as making purchases involves entering into a contract, hence the age restriction.
-Another abnormal value could be over the age of 80, whilst it may be entirely possible someone over the age of 85 made a purchase, the likelhihood is statistically low.
+We will run a filter again and check for any abnormal values in the age column.
+As an example, if the value 6 was found, we would know for certain that this is an error because it's extremely unlikely a 6 year old would be able to sign up for a website in the first place, and then place an order.
+18 years old is usually the minimum age to purchase on websites as making purchases involves entering into a contract.
+Another abnormal value could be over the age of 80, whilst it may be entirely possible for someone over the age of 85 to make a purchase, the likelhihood is statistically low.
 The older you get after a certain age, the less likely you are to make an online purchase.
-Here's a graph showing the distributio nof digital buyers in the United States as of February 2020. https://www.statista.com/statistics/469184/us-digital-buyer-share-age-group/In our dataset the range In our dataset, the age range is 18-78, which seems like a normal age range.
+Here's a graph showing the distributio nof digital buyers in the United States as of February 2020. https://www.statista.com/statistics/469184/us-digital-buyer-share-age-group/
+In our dataset the age range is 18-78, which seems like a normal range.

 Date:
 The date column is in the correct data type which is "date".
 Running the filter once again we can see the months from January to December in 2022, no abnormalities can be seen here.

 Status:
-Running the filter, we can see "Cancelled", "Delivered", "Refunded" and "Returned", nothing abnormal to be seen here.
-It will be worth checking in the data dictionary, relevant documentation or with the data engineers/relevant contact person whether orders with delivery on the way need to be included too.
+Running through the filter again, we can see "Cancelled", "Delivered", "Refunded" and "Returned", nothing abnormal to be seen here.

 Channel:
 Running the filter, we can see the list of channels, nothing abnormal noted here.

 SKU:
-Running the filter, we can see the SKU ends with the size of the item such as XXL as below.
-This is something to keep in mind.
+Running the filter, we can see the SKU ends with the size of the item such as XXL.
+This is something we should keep in mind.
 If we run across a SKU without a size at the end, this may need to be corrected.

 Category and size:
 Running the filter, we can see no abnormalities in these columns.

 Quantity:
 Running the filter, we can see numeric values and also text values, such as "1" and "One", "2" and "Two".
-We will utilise the same process as before and run the find and replace function to replace the text values with numeric values.
+We will utilise the same process as we did previously with the gender column and run the find and replace function to replace the text values with numeric values.

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/f07b7fbc-2994-4ff1-bbce-6fa6badbe187)
 Before